guhan/zerotociso/docs/NETWORKING.md

 **Tunnel Mode and Transport Mode**: IPsec can be used in two modes: tunnel mode and transport mode.
 In tunnel mode, the entire IP packet is encapsulated within a new IP packet, adding an additional layer of security.
 In transport mode, only the payload of the original IP packet is encrypted and authenticated, while the IP header remains intact.

-Compatibility and Interoperability: IPsec is supported by a wide range of network devices, including routers, firewalls, and VPN gateways.
+**Compatibility and Interoperability**: IPsec is supported by a wide range of network devices, including routers, firewalls, and VPN gateways.
 It ensures compatibility and interoperability between different vendors' equipment, enabling secure communication across heterogeneous networks.

+## What is RADIUS?
+Here's how RADIUS works:

+- Client Authentication Request: When a user attempts to connect to a network resource, such as accessing the internet through a Wi-Fi network, the network access server (NAS) acting as a RADIUS client sends an authentication request to the RADIUS server.

+- RADIUS Server Authentication: The RADIUS server receives the authentication request and verifies the user's credentials.
+The server can use various methods to authenticate the user, such as username and password, digital certificates, token-based authentication, or other authentication mechanisms.

+- Authentication Response: After validating the user's credentials, the RADIUS server sends an authentication response to the RADIUS client.
+The response can be "Access Accept" if the authentication is successful or "Access Reject" if the authentication fails.

+- Authorization and Accounting: If the authentication is successful, the RADIUS server can also provide authorization information to the RADIUS client, specifying the user's access privileges and restrictions.
+Additionally, RADIUS supports accounting functionality, allowing the server to log and track network resource usage, such as session duration, data transferred, and other relevant information.

+Key features and benefits of RADIUS include:
+- Centralized Authentication: RADIUS enables centralized user authentication and eliminates the need for separate authentication systems in different network access points.
+This simplifies the management of user credentials and improves security.
+- Scalability: RADIUS is scalable and can handle a large number of users and network access points.
+It allows organizations to efficiently manage authentication and authorization for a large user base and multiple network devices.
+- Standardization: RADIUS is an industry-standard protocol, ensuring interoperability and compatibility between different networking vendors and devices.
+This facilitates the deployment and integration of RADIUS in various network environments.
+- Accounting and Auditing: RADIUS provides accounting functionality, allowing organizations to monitor and track network resource usage.
+This data can be used for auditing, billing, or troubleshooting purposes.